Shekhar: Ek Jivani: Analysis

-Ek Jivani is told through the thoughts of a political prisoner recalling his life.
+Shekhar: Ek Jivani is told through the thoughts of a political prisoner recalling his life.
 Agyeya writes in the introduction that he "strove to give voice to a man’s passionate quest" by the examination of the past.
 In terms of genre, its distinctiveness lay in the way it melded autobiographical elements from the author's life with imaginative fictions.

 The author adopted a style emphasizing how the narrator felt inwardly and disagreement with feelings such as his family, human relationships, women, and the manner of teaching.
-In personal term,s there is a focus on the protagonist's feelings with three basic instincts — sex, fear and the pursuit of self interest: Ways that affected his upbringing.
+In personal terms, there is a focus on the protagonist's feelings with three basic instincts — sex, fear and the pursuit of self interest: Ways that affected his upbringing.
 While respecting his father, the protagonist finds himself hindered by her mother, causing him to resent her and grow closer to his sister.
 In adolescence, he falls in love with a distant cousin, which helps him grasp the meaning and value of life.
 He reflects on the conflict between his desire to achieve personal freedom and his social pressures which inhibit its attainment.
 These conflicts are played out against broader social activities, like his interest in helping the class of untouchables.

 With this backdrop explored, the author, in part two, describes the gradual disillusionment which creeps over the narrator as he meets various political figures and engages in programmes of social reform.
 In prison, to the contrary his faith in man is strengthened by the people he encounters there.
 His lover, however, decides upon a conventional marriage, and, on his release from imprisonment, the narrator strives to fulfill the calling of being a writer.
 As his disappointment mounts up, he is tempted to commit suicide, his lover convinces him otherwise.
 Their love develops profoundly only to be cut short by her death, which concluded part two.